ErpNetDocs/winclient/introduction/command-ribbon.md

 # Command Ribbon

-The Command Ribbon is a modern alternative to the classic menus.
+The <b>Command Ribbon</b> is a modern alternative to the classic menus.
 The actions in it are visualized through buttons.
 It is easy to use with a single tap or mouse click.
-What is special about the Command Ribbon in @@winclientfull is its adaptive context.
+What is special about the Command Ribbon in @@winclientfull is its <b>adaptive context</b>.
 The buttons change and provide specific functions, needed for the workflow you are currently working with.
 This way, you always see the exact buttons you need.

 ![The command ribbon](pictures/command-ribbon.png)